ropensci-archive/Rclean/joss/paper.md

 example script.
 Arrows indicate which lines of code (numbered) produced which objects (named).](paper_files/figure-markdown_strict/prov-graph-1.png)

-Relatedly, it is important to point out that `Rclean` *does not* keep comments present in code.
-This could be seen as a limitation of the data provenance, which currently does not assign them a relationships.
-Therefore, although there is often very useful or even invaluable information in comments, the `clean` function removes them.
-This is a general issue with automated methods for detecting the relationships between comments and the code itself.
-Comments at the end of lines are typically relevant to the line they are on, but this is not a requirement and could refer to other lines.
-Also, comments occupying their own lines usually refer to the following lines, but this is also not necessarily the case.
-As `clean` depends on the unambiguous determination of relationships in the production of results, it cannot operate automatically on comments.
-However, comments in the original code remain untouched and can be used to inform the reduced code.
-Also, as the `clean` function is oriented toward isolating code based on a specific result, the resulting code tends to naturally support the generation of new comments that are higher level (e.g. "The following produces a plot of the mean response of each treatment group."), and lower level comments are not necessary because the code is simpler and clearer.

 In the future, it would also be useful to extend the existing framework to support other provenance methods.
 One such possibility is